wmo-im/wis2box/docs/source/user/data-ingest.rst

 .. note::

-    You need to install the MinIO package for python otherwise you get the error ``ModuleNotFoundError: No module named 'minio'``.
+    The MinIO package is required for running the script above.

     To install the MinIO package, run the following command: